Your free guide to the ultimate New Zealand road trip from Christchurch to Auckland

 Enjoy the sun and surf in Tauranga

-Mount Maunganui and Papamoa Beach are regularly ranked as some of the best beaches in the world.
-Swim, surf, and sunbathe at these lifeguard-patrolled beaches.
+• Hit the Beach: Mount Maunganui and Papamoa Beach are regularly ranked as some of the best beaches in the world.
+Both are a hotspot for surfing and sunbathing.
+Climb to the top of the Mount for breathtaking panoramic views.

 Have a soak in Coromandel

-Spend the last day of your journey relaxing, in your own natural hot pool, at Hot Water Beach.
+• Hot Water Beach: One of the most unique beaches in the world.
+Spend the last day of your journey relaxing, in your own natural hot pool.
 Accessible at low tide, two fissures release water as hot as 64C (147F).
 Spades for hire are available from nearby stores.
+Simply dig your own hot water pool in the sand during low tide, sit back, and enjoy a natural spa.

 Last stop on the ultimate road trip: Auckland